MadivaLenny/alx-low_level_programming/0x07-pointers_arrays_strings/README.md

+Pointer to pointer exercises
+Multidimensional arrays exercises
-Exercises on: Pointer to pointer, multidimensional arrays and common C standard librar functions and their applications
+Common C standard library functions and their applications.